kevinjdolan/ndb-google-cloudstore/README.md

 Transaction support is not likely done correctly...

 I have observed no end of problems when using the google cloud authorization provided by google compute engine.
-You must disable that for this to work for some reason far, far beyond my skillset.
+You should disable that for this to work for some reason far, far beyond my skillset.

+Query iterators producing cursors were pre-emptively setting all of the cursors whether or not they were accessed.
+Because cloud datastore doesn't sent over a cursor for each result, this made fetch_page extremely slow, requiring two requests for every result, even though only a single cursor was ever going to be returned.
+I modified the query iterator to lazily request cursors.
+(Note: this should be fast for old datastore queries, assuming they were fast to begin with which seems to be the case).
+The odds of me having thought through all the issues relating to this change are low.